Vehicle Exemptions from Medicaid Asset Limits

 If a Medicaid applicant has more than one vehicle, generally the more expensive one is determined to be exempt.
 However, some states allow a second vehicle as an exemption under certain conditions.

+Returning to the asset limit, when a Medicaid applicant has countable assets over the limit, “excess” assets must be spent down in order to meet the limit, and hence, qualify for Medicaid.
 Essentially, “spending down” assets consists of turning non-exempt (countable) assets into exempt (non-countable) assets.
-This can be done a number of ways, such as paying off excess debt, making home safety and accessibility modifications, or purchasing an irrevocable funeral trust.
+This can be done a number of ways, such as paying off excess debt, making home safety and accessibility modifications, or purchasing an Irrevocable Funeral Trust.
 Furthermore, because many states have no limitation on the value of an exempted vehicle, replacing an older car for a newer one and / or one that accommodates disabilities, such as being wheelchair accessible, is a good way to “spend down” countable assets.

 Determine Your Medicaid Eligibility